Why Indians are mad for momos

 Momos are dumplings; not all dumplings are momos

 Not much is known about the origin of the humble momo.
 “Momo has always been a part of the Himalayan region,” explains Kurush F Dalal, an archaeologist and culinary anthropologist.
-“Almost all the communities that live across the middle and higher Himalayas and the Tibetan plateau have all made dumplings that we call momos today.”
+“Almost all the communities that live across the middle and higher Himalayas and the Tibetan Plateau have all made dumplings that we call momos today.”
 The tradition of dumplings stretches from Europe to China, he adds.

 However, he offers this important caveat: “Every single momo is a dumpling, but every single dumpling is not a momo.”
 Momos are a subclass of dumplings.